Phil and Teds Parade Review

 Ease of Use

-The Parade earned a 5 of 10 for ease of use.
-This score is below the average for the group.
-This pack has no canopy, but you can buy the Phil and Teds Escape canopy, and it will work with this pack.
+The Parade earned a below-average result for ease of use.
+This pack has no canopy, but you can buy the Phil and Teds Escape canopy.
 There won't be dedicated storage for it, but it is nice to know it is an option.

 The limited adjustability on this backpack makes it fit like a cheap Walmart book bag, and the inability to adjust the torso means you may be frustrated during longer hikes that you can't get the pack appropriately fitted.
 The chest (above left) and waist buckles (above right) are easy to operate but hard to adjust.
 The straps and seat for the baby and cockpit alternatively are easy to use even with your baby in the pack.